EngineerAscel/EduTrust/README.md

 How It Works (The Flow)

 EduTrust acts as a decentralized Middle Man:
-Escrow: The student deposits the course fee into the Smart Contract.
+Freighter Wallet: The student deposits the course fee into the Smart Contract.
 The funds are locked and visible to both parties.
 Mentorship: The tutor conducts the training sessions.
 Verification: Upon completion, the tutor registers a unique Certificate Hash on the blockchain via the contract.
 Automatic Release: Once the certificate is registered, the contract automatically releases the stored XLM/funds to the tutor's wallet.